A logo showing the text blog.marcnuri.com

 Introduction

-There are many different ways to orchestrate docker container management, initialization, deployment, etc. Even Docker brings its own vanilla tool and mode.
-There are also many other third party container orchestration tools such as Kubernetes, Rancher, Apache Mesos, etc.
+There are many different ways to orchestrate Docker container management, initialization, deployment, etc. Docker provides its own Compose tool and Swarm mode.
+There are also third-party container orchestration tools such as Kubernetes, Rancher, and Apache Mesos.

-Docker daemon offers simple means to start, stop, manage and query status of deployed containers.
-In this post we’ll cover how to use a docker + systemd only approach to deploy containers as Linux services without the need for third party tools or complex deployment descriptors.
+For simple deployments on a single Linux host, you might not need any of these complex solutions.
+Docker daemon offers simple means to start, stop, manage, and query the status of deployed containers.
+In this post, we'll cover how to use a Docker + systemd approach to deploy containers as Linux services without the need for third-party tools or complex deployment descriptors.

-In this tutorial we will show how to deploy Portainer as a Linux systemd service.
+In this tutorial, we will show how to deploy Portainer CE as a Linux systemd service.

 docker as a linux systemd service